chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

   will be updated.
 If the size of the file to be uploaded is known, the progress will indicate how much has been uploaded over the total file size.
 If the total file size is not known, the progress will not be updated.
 This field is returned using _[GET submission/{submission_id}/upload](#GET-submission-submission_id-upload)_.
 - **owner** - the id of the user who owns this collection.
-This field is used to enforce if the user authorized to view the remaining columns.
+This field is used to enforce if the user is authorized to view the remaining columns.
 - **message** - error message if the upload fails.
 This field is updated when an error occurs that should be visible to the owner.

+#### Upload Cleanup Handler

+The upload cleanup handler is invoked by the step function when an upload exhausts its retries or fails with an error that cannot be fixed by retrying.
+The handler will set the upload status to failed and set the message field in the upload table.
+The error can be returned using the _GET dataset/{dataset_id}/status_ endpoint with the
+_dataset_id_ associated with the upload.

 #### Upload Bucket